If you like Chai tea and shortbread, you are going to fall in love with these cookies. They are absolutely delightful!

 - 3/4 tsp loose chai tea (see notes)

 Preheat the oven to 325 degrees.

-In a bowl or a stand mixer with the paddle attachment, mix the butter, salt, sugar and vanilla until creamy.
+In a large bowl or in a stand mixer fitted with the paddle attachment, mix the butter, salt, icing sugar, sugar and vanilla until creamy.

 Shape into a ball.
-Divide the dough in two.
+Then divide the dough in two.

-Roll out the dough out to about 1/4 of an inch thickness.
-To prevent the dough from sticking to the roller and your rolling surface, use plastic wrap to cover the dough.
+Roll out half of the dough on a lightly floured surface to about 1/3 of an inch thickness.
+To prevent the dough from sticking to the rolling pin, use plastic wrap to cover the dough before rolling.

 Use a cookie cutter of your choice to shape the cookies.

 Check the cookies at 15 minutes.
 They will take up to 18 minutes to cook depending on the size of the cookies and your oven.
 The bottoms of the cookies should be a light golden brown when they are ready.

 Allow the cookies to cool.
 Once they've cooled, you can drizzle them with glaze if you like.
 Either way, they are going to taste great!

 - You don't need to purchase loose chai tea to make this recipe.
 You can just open up a quality chai tea bag and use the contents.
 If the tea leaves are especially long, you will want to mince them so that they can be evenly distributed throughout the cookie dough.